 Want to track how files are being used by your team?

 The ROI of DAM is in the usage: the more your team adopts it into their everyday workflow, then the more value they’ll get from it.
 So getting the stats on what files are being used frequently, what isn’t, and recognizing how different job roles interact with the portal can be helpful to pinpoint potential inefficiencies in your content lifecycle.
 This is what analytics functionality is for.

 If you want to become more data-driven, even a basic analytics package will help you to identify who is making use of the system and who needs a bit more training to get started.
 More advanced packages can also show you asset usage analytics, which can be translated into valuable content insights.

 Constantly uploading, downloading, and uploading again?

 Digital asset management should be the glue sticking the tech tools you use on a daily basis together for a more seamless experience.
 That way, there’s less downloads, and things progress smoother at every stage of the content lifecycle.

 So make sure your DAM requirements include integrations with the content applications that matter most to your organization.
-You can check out some of Bynder’s integrations here.
+Explore Bynder's suite of DAM integrations.

 Why are clear digital asset management requirements so important?

 Having a clear list of digital asset management requirements is the first step on the road to realizing a positive DAM ROI.

 But why?
 A clear set of DAM requirements will help you quickly whittle down the number of DAM vendors suitable for your situation, meaning you can shorten the buying process, and get software in place sooner to start dealing with your content pain points.